Aluminium: Recycling

 Recovery of the metal through recycling has become an important task of the aluminium industry.
 Recycling was a low-profile activity until the late 1960s, when the growing use of aluminium beverage cans brought it to public awareness.
 Recycling involves melting the scrap, a process that requires only 5% of the energy used to produce aluminium from ore, though a significant part (up to 15% of the input material) is lost as dross (ash-like oxide).
 An aluminium stack melter produces significantly less dross, with values reported below 1%.

 White dross from primary aluminium production and from secondary recycling operations still contains useful quantities of aluminium that can be extracted industrially.
 The process produces aluminium billets, together with a highly complex waste material.
 This waste is difficult to manage.
-It reacts with water, releasing a mixture of gases (including, among others, hydrogen, acetylene, and ammonia), which spontaneously ignites on contact with air; contact with damp air results in the release of copious quantities of ammonia gas.
+It reacts with water, releasing a mixture of gases including, among others, acetylene, hydrogen sulfide and significant amounts of ammonia.
 Despite these difficulties, the waste is used as a filler in asphalt and concrete.
+Its potential for hydrogen production has also been considered and researched.

 Applications

 Metal

 The global production of aluminium in 2016 was 58.8 million metric tons.
 It exceeded that of any other metal except iron (1,231 million metric tons).

 Aluminium is almost always alloyed, which markedly improves its mechanical properties, especially when tempered.
 For example, the common aluminium foils and beverage cans are alloys of 92% to 99% aluminium.
-The main alloying agents are copper, zinc, magnesium, manganese, and silicon (e.g., duralumin) with the levels of other metals in a few percent by weight.
-Aluminium, both wrought and cast, has been alloyed with: manganese, silicon, magnesium, copper and zinc among others.
-For example, the Kynal family of alloys was developed by the British chemical manufacturer Imperial Chemical Industries.
+The main alloying agents for both wrought and cast aluminium are copper, zinc, magnesium, manganese, and silicon (e.g., duralumin) with the levels of other metals in a few percent by weight.

-The major uses for aluminium metal are in:
+The major uses for aluminium are in: